Trump Administration Officially Moves Forward With Bump Stocks Ban

-The Trump administration has officially moved to ban so-called “bump stocks,” that is, devices that can be assembled onto a semi-automatic weapon that turns it fully automatic, WTTG-TV (Washington, D.C.) is reporting.
+The Trump administration has officially moved to ban so-called “bump stocks,” that is, devices that can be assembled onto a semi-automatic weapon in order to increase its rate of fire, WTTG-TV (Washington, D.C.) is reporting.

 On Tuesday morning, Acting Attorney General Matthew Whitaker signed the new legislation, which will go into effect 90 days after it is added to the Federal Register, which is expected to happen on Friday.
 The bump-stock ban language will be added to an existing federal law that bans machine guns.

 The last time time the federal government tried to ban bump stocks was back in 2010, during the Obama administration.
-At the time, the Bureau of Alcohol, Tobacco and Firearms (ATF) agreed that the language in the proposed ban wouldn’t hold up Constitutionally, saying that “bump stocks” couldn’t be regulated unless and until Congress either changed existing gun laws or wrote new ones.
+At the time, the Bureau of Alcohol, Tobacco and Firearms (ATF) agreed that the language in the proposed ban wouldn’t hold up Constitutionally, saying that “bump stocks” couldn’t be regulated unless — and until — Congress either changed existing gun laws, or wrote new ones.

-The new ban, says an unnamed official speaking on condition of anonymity, has passed regulatory muster and, what’s more, the Justice Department and the ATF are both fully prepared to counter any challenges against the ban.
+The new ban, says an unnamed official speaking on condition of anonymity, has passed regulatory muster and, allegedly, the Justice Department and the ATF are both fully prepared to counter any challenges against the ban.

 Once the ban goes into effect, gun owners who already own bump stocks will have 90 days — likely until March 2019 — to surrender them.